Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 * Repeat this simple schedule `weekly`.
 * If no heartbeat is received for `60` seconds, stop the schedule and reset the desired temperature to `null` thereby letting the existing automation regain control.

 Let's post the request and inspect the answer.
-Note that we'll leave out the _repeat_ feature because it is  not supported, yet and also leave out an explicit _resetValue_ so that it is determined automatically.
+Note that we'll leave out the _repeat_ feature because it is not supported yet and also leave out an explicit _resetValue_ so that it is determined automatically.

 {% tabs %}
 {% tab title="Python" %}